intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

   inappropriate party, such as being sent diretctly to the WG but not recorded otherwise or being sent to the wrong WG, the liaison manager will help redirect or otherwise augment the communication.
-- Provide additional communication on e.g. process or known consensus positions in the IETF.
+- Provide additional communication regarding e.g. process or known consensus positions in the IETF.
 This may also require participation in relevant meetings of the peer organization and potentially report back to the appropriate IETF organization any material information that is intended to be shared by the peer organization.

 Formal messages from the IETF to the peer organization are usually carried in liaison statements.
-In certain situations, the liaison manager may carry additional messages, when specifically instructed.
+In certain situations, the liaison manager may carry additional messages for providing further context.
 However, if these communications aim to "represent the IETF", they must have consensus, e.g. by being based on an RFC or some other formal statement by a group within the IETF.
 For such additional communication, liaison managers may use any applicable businesslike approach, from